Secure affordable Medicare Supplement plans in Blountstown, FL

 Blountstown Senior Demographics and Community Context

-Blountstown is a small Panhandle community that serves as the county seat of Calhoun County.
+Blountstown is a small Panhandle community and the county seat of Calhoun County.
 Public data reflects a modest population with a meaningful percentage of residents age 65 and older, along with household incomes that are lower than state averages.
 Homeownership is common, and overall living costs remain relatively low compared with many parts of Florida.

 Lifestyle and Daily Living